-We were founded in 2000, operated as a development stage company through December 31, 2011 and have incurred substantial operating losses to date.
+We were founded in 2000 and have incurred substantial operating losses to date.
 In assessing our prospects, you must consider the risks and difficulties frequently encountered by companies in new and rapidly evolving markets, particularly companies engaged in the development and sales of oncology products.
 These risks include our ability to:

-- continue to develop and enhance Optune and our delivery system candidates; - obtain regulatory approval to commercialize new delivery systems and enhance or modify our existing delivery systems; - increase our sales, marketing and distribution organization to commercialize our delivery systems; - perform clinical research and trials on Tumor Treating Fields; - establish and increase awareness and acceptance of our delivery systems; - implement and successfully execute our business and marketing strategy; - respond effectively to competitive pressures and developments; - maintain, protect and expand our intellectual property portfolio; - operate in compliance with applicable health care laws and regulations; - expand our presence in our key markets; - attract, retain and motivate qualified personnel; and - grow our organization to support our operations and our clinical pipeline and expand commercialization efforts.
+- continue to develop and enhance Optune; - obtain regulatory approval to commercialize Optune for additional indications and enhance or modify Optune; - increase our sales, marketing and distribution organization to commercialize Optune; - perform pre-clinical and clinical research, engineering research and development and clinical trials on Optune and Tumor Treating Fields; - establish and increase awareness and acceptance of Optune; - implement and successfully execute our business and marketing strategy; - · respond effectively to competitive pressures and developments; - maintain, protect and expand our intellectual property portfolio; - operate in compliance with applicable health care and cybersecurity laws and regulations; - expand our presence in our key markets; - attract, retain and motivate qualified personnel; and - grow our organization to support our operations and our clinical pipeline and expand commercialization efforts.

-We anticipate continuing to incur significant costs associated with commercializing our delivery systems for approved indications including product sales, marketing, manufacturing and distribution expenses.
+We anticipate continuing to incur significant costs associated with commercializing Optune for approved indications including product sales, marketing, manufacturing and distribution expenses.
 We expect our research, development and clinical trials expenses to increase in connection with our ongoing activities and as additional indications enter late-stage clinical development.
-Our expenses could increase beyond expectations if, for example, we are required by the FDA, or other regulatory agencies to change manufacturing processes for our delivery systems, or to perform clinical, nonclinical or other types of studies in addition to those that we currently anticipate.
-Our revenues are dependent, in part, upon the size of the markets in the jurisdictions in which we receive regulatory approval, the accepted price for our delivery systems and the ability to obtain reimbursement at such price.
+Our expenses could increase beyond expectations if, for example, we are required by the FDA, or other regulatory agencies to change manufacturing processes for Optune, or to perform clinical, nonclinical or other types of studies in addition to those that we currently anticipate.
+Our revenues are dependent, in part, upon the size of the markets in the jurisdictions in which we receive regulatory approval, the accepted price for Optune and the ability to obtain reimbursement at such price.
 If the number of addressable patients is not as significant as we estimate, the indications approved by regulatory authorities is narrower than we expect or the eligible population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenues.
 If we are not able to generate significant revenues, we may never become profitable.

-If we do not achieve our projected research and development and commercialization goals in the timeframes we announce or expect, our business would be harmed and we may need to raise additional capital to fund our operations.
+If we do not achieve our projected research and development and commercialization goals in the timeframes we announce or expect, our results of operations would be adversely affected and we may need to raise additional capital to fund our operations.

 For planning purposes, we estimate the timing of the accomplishment of various scientific, clinical, regulatory and other goals, which we sometimes refer to as milestones.
-These milestones may include the commencement or completion of scientific studies and clinical trials, the submission of regulatory filings in the United States and other jurisdictions and the receipt of regulatory approvals in such jurisdictions.
+These milestones may include the commencement or completion of scientific studies and clinical trials, the submission of regulatory filings in the U.S. and other jurisdictions and the receipt of regulatory approvals in such jurisdictions.
 From time to time, we may publicly announce the expected timing of some of these milestones.
 All of these milestones are based on a variety of assumptions.
 The actual timing of the achievement of these milestones can vary dramatically from our estimates, in many cases for reasons beyond our control, depending on numerous factors, including: